 ACT will reduce truck and bus pollution

-Trucks and buses also contribute 34.5% of the state’s transportation greenhouse gas emissions.
-Given that the transportation sector is the leading emitter of greenhouse gases in the state, rapidly electrifying these vehicles will help achieve the Governor’s goal of reducing North Carolina’s greenhouse gas emissions 50% below 2005 levels by 2030, and meet the state’s commitment to advance policies to reduce emissions from medium-and heavy-duty vehicles as a signatory of the Multi-State Medium-and Heavy-Duty Zero Emission Vehicle Memorandum of Understanding.
+Transportation is responsible for nearly 40% of gross statewide greenhouse gas emissions, and medium and heavy-duty vans, trucks, and buses are the second largest source of these emissions after passenger cars and trucks.
+Therefore, rapidly electrifying these larger vehicles will help achieve the Governor’s goal of reducing North Carolina’s greenhouse gas emissions 50% below 2005 levels by 2030, and meet the state’s commitment to advance policies to reduce emissions from medium-and heavy-duty vehicles as a signatory of the Multi-State Medium-and Heavy-Duty Zero Emission Vehicle Memorandum of Understanding.